 Symptoms of Blepharitis include your eyelash extensions itchy, eyelids swelling after eyelash extensions, a gritty sensation of the eyes, eye irritation after eyelash extensions, burning, redness, sensitivity to light, sticky eyes, and possible blurred vision along with the possiblity of an ingrown eyelash.
 Sometimes if your natural eyelash turns white it can be from Blepharitis.
 If not treated, these symptoms could increase your risk of developing styes, infections, and dry eyes.

-If you experience eyelid swollen after eyelash extensions or any of these symptoms you should consult your lash technician and seek advice from an eye doctor.
+If you experience eyelid swollen after eyelash extensions or any of these symptoms above you should consult your lash technician and seek advice from an eye doctor.

 Is it normal for your eyes to be irritated after eyelash extensions?

 Irritation from eyelash extensions should not occur if you’ve had them applied by a certified professional in a clean, hygienic environment where all of the tools being used are thoroughly sterilized.
 If applied properly, the adhesive or adhesive vapor should not come into contact with your skin or eyes.